 ♦The surface of the lesion in dental erosion is smooth, thick and shiny.
 The surface of the lesion in cervical dental necrosis is rough , matte , the enamel becomes soften and is easily removed by excavator.

-♦Erosion lesions are situated on visual normal surfaces of the teeth cervical dental necrosis the spots are situated on matte hue enamel .
+♦Erosion′ lesions are situated on visual normal surfaces of the teeth cervical dental necrosis the spots are situated on matte hue enamel .

 ♦The lesions erosion are not panted by dye in contrary to cervical dental necrosis the lesions which are panted by dye.